Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Logarithmic Sobolev inequalities: the general scheme

 which is \eqref{eq:plain_LSI}.
 Again, the last equality is a consequence of \eqref{eq:product_rule}, which gives $\Gamma(2 \ln g) = \frac{2 \, \Gamma g}{g}$ for all strictly positive $g \in \cA$).
 In fact, the Gaussian log-Sobolev inequality we have looked at in Section~\ref{sec:Gaussian_LSI} is an instance in which this equivalence holds with $\Gamma f = ||\nabla f||$ clearly satisfying the product rule \eqref{eq:product_rule}. \end{remark}

 Recalling the discussion of Section~\ref{ssec:LSI_preview}, we now show how we can pass from a log-Sobolev inequality to a concentration inequality via the Herbst argument.
 Indeed, let $\Omega = \cX^n$ and $\mu = P$, and suppose that $P$ satisfies $\LSI(c)$ on an appropriate pair $(\cA,\Gamma)$.
-Suppose, furthermore, that the function of interest $f$ is an element of $\cA$ and that $\|\Gamma f\|_\infty < \infty$ (otherwise, $\LSI(c)$ is vacuously true for any $c$).
-Then $tf \in \cA$ for any $t \ge 0$, so applying \eqref{eq:LSI} to $g = tf$ we get
+Suppose, furthermore, that the function of interest $f$ is an element of $\cA$ and that $\|\Gamma f\|_\infty < \infty$ (otherwise, $\LSI(c)$ is vacuously true for every $c>0$).
+Then $tf \in \cA$ for every $t \ge 0$, so applying \eqref{eq:LSI} to $g = tf$ we get